LebJe/ArArchiveKit/README.md

 ## `ar` Variations

-ArArchiveKit supports the BSD variation of `ar` as described in [FreeBSD manpages](https://www.freebsd.org/cgi/man.cgi?query=ar&sektion=5).
+ArArchiveKit supports the BSD and GNU variations of `ar` as described in [FreeBSD manpages](https://www.freebsd.org/cgi/man.cgi?query=ar&sektion=5).

-Support for the GNU variant may come soon.
+Suport for symbol tables may come soon

 ## Installation